damianof/large-scale-apps-my-vue-vite-project/README.md

 ### Note

-The folder my-vue-project contains the main project built throughout the to the new edition of the book.
+The folder `my-vue-project` contains the main project built throughout the to the new edition of the book.

-### Remarks

-TODO
+The `steps-by-chapter` folder contains individual projects as per steps in each chapters to get you unstuck should you encounter any issues.

+The folder `my-component-library` contains the component project library as per Chapter 17 of the book.

+The folder `my-js-helpers` contains the helpers project library as per Chapter 18 of the book.